LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 .. note::

-	It is important to note that all entries in the configuration file are **case sensitive**.
+	All entries in the configuration file are **case sensitive**.
 Most common errors in the setting up of the tool are caused by using the incorrect case for entries.

 Setup for MapInfo
 -----------------